 Despite what well-meaning friends or family might tell you there are no "right" ways to grieve.
-And neither are there "right" stages which everyone must pass through.
+And neither are there "right" stages which everyone must pass through in a "right" sequence.

 Grieving is a zig, zag, slip, sliding journey.

-When you connect with a Betterhelp.com counselor you:
+When you connect with a BetterHelp.com counselor you:

 For more information, please visit the FAQ page.

-You could get started today because:
+You could get started today for any of these reasons.

-There is no shame in talking to a trained counselor.
-After all you visit a medical doctor when you are physically unwell.
-When your car needs a tune up you take it to the garage, and when your plumbing fails you call in the plumber.
+After all, you visit a medical doctor when you are physically unwell.
+When your car needs a tune up you take it to the garage.
+When your plumbing fails you call in the plumber.